TrustInSoft/demos/tis-address/README.md

 even though the loop on the 12 register would flow out of the GPIOA registers address range.
 That is a serious **False Negative**.

 The TrustInSoft Analyzer deterministically detects the problem.
-With modified (buggy) code above, running the analyzer reports the following
+With the modified (buggy) code above, running the analyzer reports the following

 ```